REG 05.20.04 - Post Tenure Review of Faculty

 6. REPORTING AND ADMINISTRATIVE ACTION

-6.1 The outcome of the review shall be provided to the Dean, including recommendations for any administrative action.
+6.1 The outcome of the review shall be provided to the Dean (or Deans for joint and interdisciplinary appointments in more than one college), including recommendations for any administrative action.
 In cases resulting in does not meet expectations, the Department Head will send a copy of all annual reviews conducted during the period of the post tenure review to the Dean along with the results and assessment report by the Post Tenure Review Committee, the faculty member’s response to the review (if any), and recommendations for any administrative action.

 6.2 The Dean shall review the information provided by the Department Head per section 6.1 and provide to the Provost an acknowledgment of the completion of the post-tenure review and the Dean's recommendations for any administrative action.